 Asked why she brought her packaging business to MTC, Monica explains, “We love to support local businesses, hiring local and at the same time helping people with disabilities.
 We’ve been very pleased with the work being done at MTC.
 I know that the quality will always be good and the packaging always done right”

 Trainees acquire valuable skills packaging the wool dryer balls into small units and preparing the inventory for external shipment.
 The hand-felted 100% Wool Dryer Balls, are compostable and antimicrobial.
 They last up to 1,000 loads, or three years reduce drying time by 15-30% and are sourced from humanely sheared sheep in Nepal.
 The wool dryer balls, naturally soften fabrics, and are great for all laundry, including towels, comforters, clothing, baby laundry, delicates and cloth diapers.

 MTC’s evolving partnership as exclusive packager of the SunPass Transponder for the State of Florida continues to be a great source of pride for the people we serve and our organization.
 Skills learned through the steps of packaging the transponder continue as the hallmark of our innovative “Empowering People, Inspiring Change” (EPIC) curriculum, which is protected by copyright.

-Since the beginning of this partnership in 2007, MTC has successfully packaged over 12 million transponders with a shipping rate of less than 6 errors for every 100,000 units packaged.
+Since the beginning of this partnership in 2007, MTC has successfully packaged 15 million transponders with a shipping rate of less than 6 errors for every 100,000 units packaged.
 Through the demands of this contract, the individuals we serve have developed vital skills for competitive employment.
 Many have taken these skills, including timeliness, dependability, attention to detail and conflict resolution with them to community based jobs.